Extension > Agriculture > Crops > Soil management and health > Tillage > Optimum tillage systems for

 Phosphorus (P) and potassium (K)

 Soil testing should be used to maintain fertility at optimum levels.
 Fields testing low in P or K should be brought to high levels before implementing conservation tillage systems.
 For optimum crop production with all tillage systems, soil test P should be at least 16–20 ppm with the Bray test and 12–15 ppm when the Olsen extractant is used, and K needs to be 121–160 ppm.
 Soil testing should be done every two to three years to maintain soil fertility levels in reduced–tillage fields.
 If additional nutrients are needed, their placement in relation to the crop is important.
 Placing the fertilizer close to the corn seed gives the most efficient P and K uptake.
-Recommended application methods include: (1) starter fertilizer or (2) banding 4 to 7" deep randomly in no till or full–width tillage systems, within the ridge for ridge tillage, or in a residue–free strip for strip–till (zonetill) systems.
-With no–till, ridge–till, or strip–till systems, starter fertilizer should be used for corn when Bray soil test P is <25 ppm.
+Recommended application methods include: 1) starter fertilizer or 2) banding 4 to 7 inches deep randomly in no till or full–width tillage systems, within the ridge for ridge tillage, or in a residue–free strip for strip–till (zonetill) systems.
+With no–till, ridge–till, or strip–till systems, starter fertilizer should be used for corn when Bray soil test P is less than 25 ppm.
 Broadcast applications of fertilizer are best following corn where some tillage can be used to incorporate the fertilizer and maintain adequate crop residue levels for erosion control.
 Soluble phosphorus can be transported to surface waters if P fertilizer is broadcast applied to no–till fields or is spread on grass waterways.

 Livestock manure should be incorporated for maximum benefit.
 However, incorporating manure when in a corn–soybean rotation presents a real dilemma.
 Greatest nutrient (nitrogen) utilization occurs in corn when manure is applied after soybeans; however, the small amount of "fragile" soybean residue can be completely destroyed in the incorporation process.
 Incorporating manure following corn with either a chisel plow or by injection or disk–covering of liquid manure allows for good residue management, but nitrogen utilization by the following soybean crop is inferior to corn.
 Liquid manure offers more tillage flexibility because it can be injected or disk–covered before planting.
 Fall application of liquid manure to sloping no–till soybean ground is not recommended unless extreme care is taken to avoid water erosion in the tilled injection or incorporation zones.
 Solid manure sources offer little flexibility.
 They should be incorporated by chisel plowing corn ground ahead of soybean or by chiseling very level soybean ground.
 Solid manure sources should not be applied to sloping land following soybeans.